whisthq/brave-ui/README.md

 This repository is Whist's fork of `brave-ui`, with a few modifications.
 We forked `brave-ui` so that we could build Whist integrated within Chromium on top of Brave, to benefit from Brave's features and development pipeline.

-Note that Dependabot security warnings will frequently appear on this project as it is a large Node project.
-Given that we frequently rebase from upstream Brave, we prefer to let them handle Dependabot/security patches, and will generally close those Dependabot security warnings.
-We keep them running in case there is a serious security flaw that we must tackle ourselves.

-## Whist Changelog

-None so far.
-Once we make modifications to this repository, we will list them here.

 ## Development

 Before building or modifying the code, you should pull the latest changes from the public [`brave/brave-ui`](https://github.com/brave/brave-ui) repository that this repository is forked from.
 To setup your repository, follow these steps: